 How does it work?

 When you load our main test page, we will try to load a few images from known ad servers.
-If those images load successfully (don't worry, we don't show them) it's a sign that your browser isn't blocking ads.
+If those images load successfully (we don't show them) it's a sign that your browser isn't blocking ads.
 We then recommend an appropriate ad blocker for you to install.
 We do not believe in 'acceptable advertising' so we also try to test for that and suggest a better ad blocker if we detect ads from such programmes are being let through.

 Share this page with anyone you feel could benefit from ad blocking.